tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### PSK Binder

-The PSK binder value forms a binding between a PSK and the current handshake, as well as between the handshake in which the PSK was generated (if via a NewSessionTicket message) and the handshake where it was used.
+The PSK binder value forms a binding between a PSK and the current handshake, as well as a binding between the handshake in which the PSK was generated (if via a NewSessionTicket message) and the current handshake.
 Each entry in the binders list is computed as an HMAC over a transcript hash (see {{the-transcript-hash}}) containing a partial ClientHello up to and including the PreSharedKeyExtension.identities field.
 That is, it includes all of the ClientHello but not the binders list